 Our Mission is to Save Community Cats

-In 2018, 64% of cats who entered the Monterey County municipal shelters were killed.* Our job is to change that.
+In 2020, 43% of cats who entered the Monterey County municipal shelter were killed.* Our job is to change that.

 Our goal at Community Cat Allies is to support the No Kill 2025 movement through Trap-Neuter/Spay-Vaccinate-Return (TNR) programs to improve the lives of community cats, reduce the number of cats and kittens taken to shelters, and ultimately over time reduce the number of unowned, free roaming cats.
 TNR is the widely accepted best practice to humanely and effectively manage the community cat population.
 TNR means: